 The amazing and heart-touching light and sound show in the evening is a must-see.
 The show displays a glimpse of the British era, how political personalities and freedom fighters were jailed, and how they were treated in the Cellular Jail.
 The show is presented in two languages Hindi and English.
 The Hindi show timing is 6 PM-7:15 PM on days such as Tuesday, Thursday, Saturday, and Sunday.
 The English show starts at 7:15 and runs for one hour.

 Cellular jail is a heritage structure for India and the world, an innate part of India’s freedom struggle, a collection of many stories of brave inmates, and inhumane activities, this place is a must-visit site if you wish to feel the real vibes of that era.

 You can arrive at the island via airways and waterways from mainland India and may commute locally via a well-developed roadways network.
 Listed below are some best travel options that you may consider to reach Andaman and Nicobar Islands and further to the Cellular Jail.

-By Water.
 From the port of Chennai, Kolkata, and Vishakhapatnam regular ships leave for Port Blair.
-One may make the seat reservations on these ships online and travel to Port Blair by waterways.
+One may make seat reservations on these ships online and travel to Port Blair by waterways.
 From the Port Blair port, the National Memorial is approx. 8km away from the RGT Road.
-To reach the place, you can hire local transports such as buses, taxi, or autos.
+To reach the place, you can hire local transports such as buses, taxis, or autos.